in Houston, TX

 This technique has been extensively studied and has the highest success rate of any of the prior techniques.
 The recurrence rate has been shown to be 2 in 100 cases for Non-Tension repairs instead of 6-8 in 100 patients as is seen in tension repairs.

 Another tried and proven technique in selected cases is called the Shouldice Inguinal Hernia Repair.
 This technique involves the meticulous repair of the Inguinal floor and NO MESH is used.
-The Houston Robotic Hernia Surgery is one of a few centers in the USA that performs this procedures.
+The Houston Robotic Hernia Surgery is one of a few centers in the USA that performs this procedure.

-“With newer treatment options we can now repair a hernia using an outpatient procedure that is generally faster and less invasive than traditional surgical procedures,” explains Dr. Garza.
+“With newer treatment options we can now repair a hernia using an outpatient procedure that is generally faster and less invasive than traditional surgical procedures,” explains Dr. Kim.
 “Following treatment, hernia patients can now return home the same day and resume many normal activities in a matter of days.”